UniversalDependencies/docs/_hy/dep/case-loc.md

 udver: '2'
 ---

-We treat localizers (traditionally known as “improper adpositions”) as postpositions which typically denote spatial locations, although a few localizers have further grammaticalized functions denoting temporal and other non-spatial concepts.
+We treat a closed set of postpositions (traditionally known as “improper adpositions”) as localizers.
 (See [ADP]() for a list of localizers.)

 The head of the localizer is the noun or the main verb of the clause preceding it.
 Localizers are always tagged ADP (adposition).
 When it follows a noun, it receives the `case:loc` relation label.